PythonLinks/hanaforth/README.md

 Compiling is a two stage process.
 First gforth is used to compile a nucleus.
 The nucleus is enough to boot the system.
 Then the remaining code is loaded into the simulator, and exported to build/iceimage.hex.
 Then the emulator can be run.
+When you run the simulator it has two arguments.

+-halt will halt on overflow or underflow.
+This should be used during development, but now when running the test suite.

+-trace will run the tracing.
+It creates a file signal.fst which can then be viewed by typing

+gtkwave signal.gtkw

+The escape key can be used to leave the simulator, but preserve the trace functionality.